Asbestos Diseases: Colon, Lung Cancer

 After years of exposure without protection or warning, it is ironic that there is a sharply limited time to bring suit against those that injured you.
 Statutes of limitations (sometimes called statutes of repose) vary from state to state and put limitations from the time of diagnosis–or a similar event–to the time to file a lawsuit.
 In many states, there are only two years from the date of diagnosis in which you can file an asbestos lawsuit.

 These time limitations mean researching and understanding your options early is instrumental in making sure your rights are not frustrated by an expiration date.
-GPW’s asbestos attorneys have years of experience they can share with you regarding filing an asbestos lawsuit.
+GPW’s West Virginia Mesothelioma Lawyers have years of experience they can share with you regarding filing an asbestos lawsuit.
 Settlements in asbestos cases, legal processes, and understanding how long your legal battle might last are just a few of the questions our clients often have.
 Many general questions are answered in our Ask an Asbestos Attorney section; please contact us for answers to your specific questions or to discuss, with no obligation, your case.